 If you want the comfort and insulation of a sleeping bag but you do not want to feel restricted with your movement then your best alternative is to use a quilt.
 Generally speaking, most quilts are well insulated and can be used both during the summer and the wintertime.
 The problem with quilts is actually their main selling point of letting you move freely while you sleep.
 This freedom of movement can be good during the summertime, but if you are constantly spinning and turning while you are sleeping you might find yourself uncovered and this is probably the last thing you want during wintertime.

 As quilts are well insulated, they tend to weigh a lot more than a generic sleeping bag.
 Oftentimes the problem with a sleeping quilt is packing as these quilts are fairly large and heavy.

 Hammocks are extremely cheap, and honestly, you could make a hammock from a blanket or even a tarp in no time.
-If you know that you often get cold during the night but you still want to use a hammock for sleeping then my personal recommendation is to use a sleeping bag in addition to the hammock, the sleeping bag for insulation and the hammock for comfort.
+If you know that you often get cold during the night but you still want to use a hammock for sleeping then my personal recommendation is to use a sleeping bag in addition to the hammock, the sleeping bag for insulation, and the hammock for comfort.
 If you have an EDC then a simple hammock can be extremely useful, for more information check out my recent article EDC for Women ( Top 24 Items ).